 - Letter of explanation in regard to any derogatory credit

 - Documentation of any other source of income

-- Option Period.
 This is also known as the Inspection Period.
-This is the time to get the house inspected.
+During this time you will get the house inspected.
 It is important to complete all your inspections as quickly as possible.
 This ensures that you have enough time to get estimates, ask questions, and possibly even ask the Seller to make some of these repairs.
 This has to be done before the Option Period expires.
 Once the Option Period is over, you will no longer have the opportunity to ask the Seller to make repairs.
 This is also the time period in which you can walk away from the deal without losing your earnest money.